OSGeo/OSGeoLive-doc/en/overview/jts_overview.rst

   :alt: project logo
   :align: right

-Java Topology Suite (JTS)
+JTS Topology Suite (JTS)
 ================================================================================

-JTS is an open source library of spatial predicates and functions for processing geometry.
-It provides a complete, consistent, and robust implementation of fundamental algorithms for processing linear geometry on the 2-dimensional cartesian plane.
+JTS is an open source library of spatial predicates and functions for processing geometries.
+It provides a complete, consistent, and robust implementation of fundamental algorithms for processing linear geometry on the 2-dimensional Cartesian plane.

 .. image:: ../../images/screenshots/800x600/jts-overview.jpg
   :scale: 60 %
-  :alt: JTS Topology Suite implementation of Simple Features for SQL Geometry
+  :alt: JTS Topology Suite - Test Builder application
   :align: right

-JTS includes the JTS test builder which allows users to run tests and experiment with geometry through an interactive desktop interface, and stability is ensured through an extensive test suite.
+JTS includes the "JTS Test Builder" which allows users to run tests and experiment with geometry through an interactive desktop interface.
+JTS stability is ensured through an extensive test suite.

 JTS is used by most java based Open Source geospatial applications, and :doc:`geos_overview`, which is a C++ port of JTS, is used by most